Best Multi Gyms & Functional Trainers UK (2025)

 Home Gym Space Planning: The UK Guide

-The number one mistake buyers make is measuring the machine relative to the room, but forgetting the *user* relative to the machine.
+The number one mistake buyers make is measuring the machine relative to the room, but forgetting the *user* relative to the machine. **January Context:** In the rush to 'get fit now', many buyers order equipment that literally doesn't fit.
+Nothing kills a new year resolution faster than having to return a 300kg crate because you forgot about ceiling height.

 Read Guide →